gwerbin/vim-pkgload/README.md

 PkgCollect

-" Load plug-install.vim in place of my Vimrc, run the install commands, and quit execute 'command!
+" Create a command that will use plug-install.vim in place of my Vimrc, " run the install commands, and quit.
+This lets me run :DoPlug without " having to load a bunch of plugins that I might not want to use right now. execute 'command!
 DoPlug :!nvim -u ~/.config/nvim/plug-install.vim' .
     \' -c PlugUpgrade -c PlugInstall -c PlugUpdate -c UpdateRemotePlugins -c qa'
 ```